Arch of the Sergii

-Arch of the Sergii (Croatian: Slavoluk Sergijevaca) is an Ancient Roman triumphal arch located in Pula, Croatia.
+Arch of the Sergii (Croatian: Slavoluk Sergijevaca; Italian: Arco dei Sergi) is an Ancient Roman triumphal arch located in Pula, Croatia.
 The arch commemorates three members of the Sergii family, specifically Lucius Sergius Lepidus, a tribune serving in the twenty-ninth legion that participated in the Battle of Actium and disbanded in 27 BC.
 This suggests an approximate date of construction: 29–27 BC.
 The arch stood behind the original naval gate of the early Roman colony.
 The Sergii were a powerful family of officials in the colony and retained their power for centuries.